-Area for additional focus Progress in 2022 Ensuring a greater focus on operational matters, including site visits where possible and greater interaction with a broader cross-section of colleagues, to make up for some of the missed interactions in the year under review.
-Due to the ongoing impact of COVID-19 throughout much of the year under review, the Board has been unable to undertake as many site visits as it would have liked.
-The SHE Committee paid a visit to Scammonden Reservoir towards the end of 2021 and further site visits are now built into the forward plan for 2022/2023.
+Area for additional focus

+Ensuring a greater focus on operational matters, including site visits where possible and greater interaction with a broader cross-section of colleagues, to make up for some of the missed interactions in the year under review.

 Making greater use outside of the Boardroom of the experience of the independent non-executive directors and investor directors, in helping with mentoring and colleague development for high-potential individuals.
-Many of the Board members have attended meetings held as part of our Transformation programme to hear first-hand about the progress of the programme and to contribute their experience and expertise where relevant.
-We also continue to build a development programme for high-potential individuals in the organisation and will seek to include the experience of our Board members as part of that programme where practical.

 Continuing to improve the quality of Board papers and presentations in Board and committee meetings, to focus these even further on the matters that require consideration and input from the Board.
-We continue to improve the quality of our Board and committee papers and presentations and feedback from our evaluation in 2022 shows that these have improved over the year.
-There is always more that can be done in this area so we will continue to strive to make papers as useful as possible to enable the Board to focus on the things that matter.